 This is an intro level course in the area of woodworking.
 Students enrolling in woodworking will cover safety and informational units on all machines they will be working with.
-Students will then use this knowledge to create projects including but not limited to: mirrored coat rack, cabinet, coffee table and an end table.
+Students will then use this knowledge to create projects; mirrored coat rack, coffee table, console table and an end table.
 There will be additional course costs which students will incur during the process of this course.
 Safety glasses and a tape measure are required for this course.
-Portfolio items for this class include all projects the student creates during the course.
+Portfolio items include pictures and of each of the projects the students make.

-WOODS 2 (DC)
+WOODS 2